Frequently Asked QuestionsOur team is happy to answer any additional questions you may have. Click to the link below to contact us today. Ask Us!

 Exploration and the Environment

 How will Excellon Idaho Gold minimize the environmental impact to the land?

-The Project only concerns surface drilling, and the effects are minimal.
-More importantly, all impacts to the landscape will be fully reclaimed, either on a seasonal basis or at the end of the Project.
+Excellon’s plan for the Kilgore Project area is to collect and analyze data from zones with high-grade mineralization.
+Excellon is conducting surface drilling, subsurface imaging, and surface sampling to determine the full potential of the site.
+More importantly, all impacts to the landscape will be fully reclaimed or put back to better than how it was found, either on a seasonal basis or at the end of the Project.

 Does Excellon Idaho Gold plan to use cyanide during the Project?